nicholasdille/PowerShell-Statistics/docs/Show-Measurement.md

 ## SYNTAX

 ```
-Show-Measurement [-InputObject] <Object> [[-Width] <Int32>]
+Show-Measurement [-InputObject] <Object> [[-Width] <Int32>] [-PassThru]
 ```

 ## DESCRIPTION
 Show-Measurement relies on the overload of Measure-Object provided by this module.
 It visualizes the data calculated by Measure-Object on the console.

 ## EXAMPLES